 If you can’t put your retainer in comfortably, contact your orthodontist and schedule an appointment.
 During the visit, they will examine your teeth and the retainer to identify the issue.

 If you have a Hawley retainer, the doctor may be able to adjust the appliance to fit in your mouth again.
 If you have clear plastic retainers, they will be able to create a new set of retainers, using the original mold or a new mold.

 If your retainer doesn’t fit comfortably, you shouldn’t try to force it.
 When your orthodontist prepares your retainer, they are careful to custom mold it to your teeth.
 They’ll have you try it on in the office to be sure if it fits.

 If you wear the retainer irregularly, or the retainer gets damaged or misshapen, it won’t fit snugly anymore: either it will feel loose, or so tight that you have to wedge it into your mouth.

-If either of these are the case, it’s a good sign that your retainer doesn’t fit, and you should take it to the orthodontist for an examination.
+If either of these is the case, it’s a good sign that your retainer doesn’t fit, and you should take it to the orthodontist for an examination.